From Bali to US

-- STAG & DOE plus DANGDUT Performance – Wednesday, December 1 @ 7 PM: Welcome Philadelphia resident Kirsten Spangenberg to share her love of “Dangdut” singing, a popular Indonesian fusion of local musical traditions, Indian and Malaysian film music, and Western rock.
-Kristin has been singing her whole life and she now performs as a “Dangdut in America” singer.
+Welcome Philadelphia resident Kirsten Spangenberg to share her love of “Dangdut” singing, a popular Indonesian fusion of local musical traditions, Indian and Malaysian film music, and Western rock.
 If her music makes you feel like dancing, be our guest!

-- STAG & DOE NIGHT in Chestnut Hill – December 1, 8, 15, 22, from 6 – 9 PM: For four fun December Wednesdays, experience the sights & sounds of Chestnut Hill’s many shops decked out for this special holiday tradition.
-Once again, From Bali to Us is the happening spot on the hill, with the horse & carriage rides leaving from in front of our shop!
+For four fun Wednesdays (Nov.
+29, Dec.
+6, 13, 20), experience the sights & sounds of Chestnut Hill’s many shops decked out for this special holiday tradition.
+Once again, From Bali to Us is the happening spot on the Hill: come taste our Indonesian treats and tropical cheer!

 Passion & Spice CANDLELIGHT DINNER with Chef Diana Widjojo Friday, Dec.
 8 @ 7 PM